jepsen-io/jepsen/infoq/article.markdown

 Distributed systems are characterized by exchanging state over high-latency or unreliable links--most often, via an IP network.
-The system must be robust to both node and network failure if it is to operate reliably.
-However, not all systems satisfy the safety invariants we'd like.
+The system must be robust to both node and network failure if it is to operate reliably--however, not all systems satisfy the safety invariants we'd like.
 In this article, we'll explore some of the design considerations of distributed databases, and how they respond to a network partitions.

-Formally, an asynchronous network may arbitrarily drop, delay, reorder, or duplicate messages send between nodes.
-IP networks may do all of these things, so many distributed systems use TCP to prevent reordered and duplicate messages.
+IP networks may arbitrarily drop, delay, reorder, or duplicate messages send between nodes--so many distributed systems use TCP to prevent reordered and duplicate messages.
 However, TCP/IP is still fundamentally *asynchronous*: the network may arbitrarily delay messages, and connections may drop at any time.
 Moreover, failure detection is unreliable: it may be impossible to determine whether a node has died, the network connection has dropped, or things are just slower than expected.

-This type of failure is called a network partition.
+This type of failure--where messages are arbitrarily delayed or dropped--is called a network partition.
 Partitions can occur in production networks for a variety of reasons: GC pressure, NIC failure, switch firmware bugs, misconfiguration, congestion, or backhoes, to name a few.
-Given that partitions occur, the CAP theorem restricts the maximally achievable guarantees of real-world distributed systems.
-"Consistent" (CP) systems preserve linearizability by rejecting some requests on some nodes.
+Given that partitions occur, the CAP theorem restricts the maximally achievable guarantees of distributed systems.
+When messages are dropped, "consistent" (CP) systems preserve linearizability by rejecting some requests on some nodes.
 "Available" (AP) systems can handle requests on all nodes, but must sacrifice
 linearizability: different nodes can disagree about the order in which operations took place.
-CA systems do not exist.
+Since partition tolerance is not optional, CA systems do not exist.

 ## Testing partitions

+Theory bounds a design space, but real software may not achieve those bounds.
+We need to *test* a system's behavior to really understand how it behaves.

 First, you'll need a collection of nodes to test.
 I'm using five LXC nodes on a Linux computer, but you could use Solaris zones, VMs, EC2 nodes, physical hardware, etc. You'll want the nodes to share a network of some kind--in my case, a single virtual bridge interface.
-I've named my nodes n1, n2, ... n5, and ensured that each can resolve the other nodes via DNS.
+I've named my nodes n1, n2, ... n5, and set up DNS between them and the host OS.

 To cause a partition, you'll need a way to drop or delay messages: for instance, with firewall rules.
-On Linux, for instance, you can use `iptables -A INPUT -s some-peer -j DROP` to cause a unidirectional partition, dropping messages from some-peer to the local node.
+On Linux you can use `iptables -A INPUT -s some-peer -j DROP` to cause a unidirectional partition, dropping messages from some-peer to the local node.
 By applying these rules on several hosts, you can build up arbitrary patterns of network loss.

 Running these commands repeatably on several hosts takes a little bit of work.
 I'm using a tool I wrote called Salticid, but you could use CSSH or any other cluster automation system.
-The key factor is latency--you want to be able to initiate and end the partition quickly, so Chef or other slow-convergency systems are probably less useful.
+The key factor is latency--you want to be able to initiate and end the partition quickly, so Chef or other slow-converging systems are probably less useful.

-Then, you'll need to set up the distributed system you want to test on those nodes, and design an application to test it.
-I've written a simple client: a Clojure program, running outside the cluster, with threads simulating five isolated clients.
-The clients cooperate to add N integers to a set in the distributed system: one writes 0, 5, 10, ...; another writes 1, 6, 11, ...; and so on.
+Then, you'll need to set up the distributed system on those nodes, and design an application to test it.
+I've written a simple test: a Clojure program, running outside the cluster, with threads simulating five isolated clients.
+The clients concurrently add N integers to a set in the distributed system: one writes 0, 5, 10, ...; another writes 1, 6, 11, ...; and so on.
 Each client records a log of its writes, and whether they succeeded or failed.
 When all writes are complete, it waits for the cluster to converge, and check whether the client logs agree with the actual state of the database.
 This is a simple kind of consistency check, but can be adapted to test a variety of data models.

 The client and config automation, including scripts for simulating partitions and setting up databases, is freely available.
 For instructions and code, see